 OHS regulations and their enforcement face multiple obstacles and challenges in Egypt.
 Despite the aforementioned figures, OHS regulations are enshrined in Egyptian law and the country’s constitution stipulates that the state is responsible for the protection of workers and their health and safety, according to the paper.
 However, a field expert and managing director of an occupational safety training company who spoke to the paper’s authors said that adherence to OHS regulations was around 40% at best.
 This lack of commitment is attributed to a poor understanding of the importance of OHS and a lack of education and specialized professionals in the field.

 While Egypt’s labor law obligates firms to keep records of work injuries to send to the manpower ministry, the law exempts industrial firms that employ less than 15 people and non-industrial firms that employ less than 50 people.
-This largely excludes much of the informal sector which makes up at least of Egypt’s private sector, according to estimates.
+This largely excludes much of the informal sector which makes up at least half of Egypt’s private sector, according to estimates.